Write the Funding Request Section of Your Business Plan

 - Expected financial condition in the upcoming quarter and year

-- Include the list of assets and their ownership details if you are asking loan from the bank
+- Include the list of assets and their ownership details if you are asking loan from the bank or applying for any grant

 - Mention how much return on investment can they expect